Curriculum/ Provision overview

 - Community participation

-These skills are underpinned by the ethos that the child/young person from 4-19 is at the heart of everything we do.
+These skills are underpinned by the ethos that the child/young person from 5-16 is at the heart of everything we do.
 As the skills above develop, (and this will obviously be at different rates, with different application, dependant on diagnosis) opportunity will be provided for the functional application of these skills within the young person’s home, their community and through community and work placement.
 What has been learned must be relevant to the young person and applicable to their wider world.
-The latter is particularly significant to our post 16 offer.

 The strategies and work that staff will utilise to build reflective and functional independence for their pupils will be shared as strategies with parents and carers so that best practice for the child is always communicated and shared.